 The same idea can be applied to an egg bake, too.
 When prepared ahead, egg bakes made with cinnamon raisin bread easily feed a large family or guests for the weekend.
 You’ll impress everyone with a cinnamony sweet dish like that.

 HOW TO OBSERVE CINNAMON RAISIN BREAD DAY

 Stop at a local bakery or make some homemade.
 Either way, be sure to share with someone you care about.
 That’s the best way to #CelebrateEveryDay!
 Use #CinnamonRaisinBreadDay when posting on social media.

 National Day Calendar’s research is still seeking the source of this food holiday.

-On September 16th in History
+September 16th Celebrated History